Asbestos in Concrete

 How to tell if concrete has asbestos in it.

 The safest and most reliable means of identifying asbestos in concrete is to book a professional asbestos survey.
-This will involve expert assessment and laboratory analysis, providing you with an accurate result without having to put yourself or others at risk by disturbing the asbestos.
+This will involve expert assessment and laboratory analysis.

 Did they use asbestos in cement?